Pueblo CO Wrongful Death Attorney

 In Colorado, the only person who may file a wrongful death claim within the first year of a family member’s death is their surviving spouse.
 In the second year, their spouse and children may file a claim.
 If the deceased had no spouse and left no children, parents of the deceased may file a wrongful death lawsuit.

-The skilled Pueblo CO wrongful death attorneys at Brylak Law can help you through the process of litigating on your loved one’s behalf.
+The experienced Pueblo CO wrongful death attorneys at Brylak Law can help you through the process of litigating on your loved one’s behalf.

 Damages in a Wrongful Death Lawsuit